linux-lock/bpflock/README.md

 ### 2.2 Semantics

 bpflock tries to keep the security semantics simple without introducing complex policies.
-It uses a simple `permission` model that takes the following values:
+It uses a simple `profile` model to restrict access to some Linux features. bpflock supports three different profiles to broadly cover the security spectrum:

-* `permission`: each bpf program supports three different permission models.
+* `profile`:
-  - `allow|none` : access is allowed.
-It can be used to log security events.
+  - `allow|none|privileged` : they are the same, they defined the least secure profile.
+In this profile access is allowed for all processes and it logged which is useful for security events.
-  - `restrict` : access is restricted.
-Only processes that are in the initial pid namespace.
+  - `baseline` : minimal restricive profile that allows access to only processes that are in the initial pid namespace.
-  - `deny` : access is denied for all processes.
+  - `restricted` : heavily restricted profile where access is denied for all processes.

 * `Allowed` or `blocked` operations/commands:

-  Depending on the `permission` model a list of allowed or blocked commands can be specified with:
+  If running under a `baseline` profile, then a list of allowed or blocked commands can be specified where subsys maps to the corresponding bpf subsystem providing the protection.
-  - `allow` : comma-separated list of allowed operations.
-Valid under `restrict` and `deny` permissions.
+  - `--subsys-allow` : comma-separated list of allowed operations.
+Valid under `baseline` profile, this is useful for applications that are too specific and require privileged operations, it will reduce the use of the `allow | privileged` profile and offer a case-by-case definitions.
-  - `block` : comma-separated list of blocked operations.
-Valid under `restrict` permission.
+  - `--subsys-block` : comma-separated list of blocked operations.
+Valid under `baseline` profile, it is useful to achieve a more `restricted` profile.
+The other way from `restricted` to `baseline` is not supported.

 For bpf security examples check [bpflock configuration examples](https://github.com/linux-lock/bpflock/tree/main/deploy/configs/)